rahilwazir/vcbl/README.md

 ## Todo
 - [ ] The API is case sensitive (i.e "muslim" yield no results while "Muslim" does)
+- [ ] Add flag to play pronounciation of the word with `play` cli music player

 ## License